pdhoopr/bitbrew-console/README.md

 Once you've installed the dependencies, you can make use of the available npm scripts to help you develop the app by running `yarn <SCRIPT_NAME>` in your terminal.
 You can always find the entire list of scripts in the [`package.json`](package.json) file, but some useful ones are:

+- `build`: Builds a production version of the app that is suitable for deployment.
+- `check:css`: Runs Stylelint on all the CSS (styled-components) in the project.
+- `check:format`: Lists any files that aren't formatted as Prettier would like them to be.
+- `check:js`: Runs ESLint on all the JavaScript in the project.
+- `ci`: Runs all checks and builds the app if they pass.
 - `format`: Runs Prettier on all project files supported by Prettier.
-- `lint:css`: Runs Stylelint on all the CSS (styled-components) in the project.
-- `lint:js`: Runs ESLint on all the JavaScript in the project.
 - `precommit`: Automatically runs Prettier on all files staged in Git before committing.
-You probably won't call this directly.
-- `start`: Starts the development version of the app.
-See your terminal output for URLs.
+- `start`: Serves a development version of the app locally at the URLs listed in the terminal.